zr87/YouDo-app/README.md

 | MZ-11    |  Remember filter option |The selected filter remains after browser refresh. |

+## Before You start

+- Examine the tasks!
+Read trough carefully all the storypoints!
+- Create a pencil wireframe mockup how would it look like!
+- 1 storypoint = 1 commit
+- Priority is on functionality, use minimal CSS!
+- Plan some breaks beforehand to stretch and walk beforehand, you have plenty of time!
+- Ask help from instructors and not from your fellows!

 ## Help
 ### MZ-07  -  Storing arrays and objects in localStorage
 LocalStorage only supports strings.
 Use JSON.stringify() to convert array to a tring and JSON.parse() to convert it back.